peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 * <code>[WriteFloatingPointValue(System.IO.Stream, float, int)](#WriteFloatingPointValue_System_IO_Stream_float_int)</code> - Writes a 32-bit binary floating-point number in CBOR format to a data stream, either in its 64- or 32-bit form, or its rounded 16-bit equivalent.
 * <code>[WriteJSON(object, System.IO.Stream)](#WriteJSON_object_System_IO_Stream)</code> - Converts an arbitrary object to a text string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 * <code>[WriteJSONTo(System.IO.Stream)](#WriteJSONTo_System_IO_Stream)</code> - Converts this object to a text string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
-* <code>[WriteJSONTo(System.IO.Stream, PeterO.Cbor.JSONOptions)](#WriteJSONTo_System_IO_Stream_PeterO_Cbor_JSONOptions)</code> - Converts this object to a text string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the given JSON options to control the encoding process.
+* <code>[WriteJSONTo(System.IO.Stream, PeterO.Cbor.JSONOptions)](#WriteJSONTo_System_IO_Stream_PeterO_Cbor_JSONOptions)</code> - Converts this object to a text string in JavaScript Object Notation (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8, using the specified JSON options to control the encoding process.
 * <code>[WriteTo(System.IO.Stream)](#WriteTo_System_IO_Stream)</code> - Writes this CBOR object to a data stream.
 * <code>[WriteTo(System.IO.Stream, PeterO.Cbor.CBOREncodeOptions)](#WriteTo_System_IO_Stream_PeterO_Cbor_CBOREncodeOptions)</code> - Writes this CBOR object to a data stream, using the specified options for encoding the data to CBOR format.
 * <code>[WriteValue(System.IO.Stream, int, int)](#WriteValue_System_IO_Stream_int_int)</code> - Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as a 32-bit signed integer.